Furzeham Primary & Nursery School

 - Each pupil’s education programme will be planned by the class teacher so that it best meets the pupil’s individual needs and we will take into consideration the academic, emotional, behavioural and pastoral needs of the child.

 - Pupil Progress Meetings are held each term.
 This is a meeting where the class teacher meets with the Senior Leadership Team to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential issues, in order for further support to be planned.
-There is ongoing monitoring by the Deputy Head.

 - When progress and attainment is lower than expected there will be a discussion with the SENDCo and extra support will be offered.
 This could be: small group interventions, 1:1 support, additional adult support from Teaching and/or Pastoral assistants or the use of additional equipment.
 We adopt a continuous cycle of Assess, Plan, Do and Review.